Marchev-Science/summer-school-2022/README.md

 **Official language**: For written materials - Bulgarian or English, for lectures - Bulgarian.

 **Application**: Deadline for application is July 15, 2022 by filling-in this application form: [https://forms.gle/r1RAMQjYJqWaWDib9](https://forms.gle/r1RAMQjYJqWaWDib9).
 Only some applications would be approved.
 The approved will be notified by e-mail and will recieve further instructions.
+Participation in the Summer school is free of charge.

 ## Main objectives
 * Creating an attitude for studying and applying scientific methods in research.